shatteredbeam/beautiful-jekyll/CONTRIBUTING.md

+---
+title: Contributing to Mecha3
+subtitle: How do I get involved?
+---

 # Contributing

 >Welcome!
 Contributors are welcome, under the following guidelines.
 You don't have to be a member of our GitHub Org to contribute!